better-futures-studio/filament-local-logins/README.md

 ];
 ```

 You can use it in multiple panels so if you want to add a configuration for a new panel, you can add a new config key with the panel id.
-For example, users have the same values but with a different environment key like `USERS_PANEL_LOCAL_LOGINS_ENABLED` and `USERS_PANEL_LOCAL_LOGIN_EMAILS`.
+For example, you can add `user` panel configuration like this:

 ```php
 return [